Odanson/CheckerGame/README.md

 ## Compilation and Run
-This Mini-Checkers game is written in Python 3.
+This Checkers game is written in Python 3.

 For the graphical user interface, it uses the Tkinter library, which is a built-in library that comes with Python 3.
 So you should not need to install additional packages to run the program.